zelstart/tech-blog/README.md

 - [Deployed Site](#deployed-site)

 ## Description
 This Tech Blog is a place where users can create an account and connect with other developers.
 It's a simple site that allows you to create blog posts and comment on others' posts.
-It's a place for developers to publish articles, blog posts, and express their thoughts and opinions
+It's a place for developers to publish articles, blog posts, and express their thoughts and opinions about the latest news in tech.

 ## Installation
 If you would like to run the application locally: